 As we evolve and become more conscious individuals, consumers, investors, and citizens, we want to work for companies that care and stand for something.
 We want to be fans of companies that are genuinely dedicated to something real and true.
 We want to join and partner with companies that have a definitive and inspiring reason for existing that goes beyond just financial profit.

-In a similar vein, I often meet people who tell me that they want to be more productive, less “lazy” and achieve better results in their personal lives.
+In a similar vein, I often meet people who tell me that they want to be more productive, less “lazy,” and to achieve better results in their personal lives.
 Sometimes they even hire me to be their coach, and what I tell them is “Good!
-It’s fantastic that you’ve self-identified as unproductive or lazy or someone who doesn’t give a hoot or achieve results that they want.
+It’s fantastic that you’ve self-identified as unproductive or lazy or someone who doesn’t give a hoot or achieve the results that they want.
 That’s great!”

 I say that not to be dramatic or sarcastic, but I am truly happy for people who pick up important signals from their higher selves.

 You see, I believe that our bodies are wise and our bodies will give us signs when we’re straying from our internal compass.
 The key is tuning into those cues to help us get back in alignment with our personal vision.
-Because behind what inspires us, moves us, frees us, energizes us is our purpose.
+Because behind what inspires us, moves us, frees us, and energizes us is our purpose.

 The next time we catch ourselves in a moment of feeling not so “productive,” I invite all of us to examine our life’s vision and purpose, just like great companies do.

-Check-in with ourselves and see if we need to better define or refine our vision to light us up again.
+Check in with ourselves and see if we need to better define or refine our vision to light us up again.